Multiple-Relaxation-Time Lattice Boltzmann scheme for Fractional Advection-Diffusion Equation: Lattice Boltzmann schemes for Eq. ( )

 \subsection{Boundary conditions and algorithm}

-Here we consider Dirichlet boundary conditions at the boundary of domain $\Omega$ limited by hyperplanes of inward normal unit vectors $\mathbf{e}_{b}$ with $b=1,\,...,\,\mathcal{N}$.
-At each node $\mathbf{x}$ of such boundary, each displacement stage derives from Eq. (\ref{eq:Def_Translation}) all the components of the distribution function $\bigl|\boldsymbol{f}\bigr\rangle$ except $f_{b}$.
+Here we consider homogeneous and non-homogeneous Dirichlet boundary conditions at the boundary of domain $\Omega$ limited by hyperplanes of inward normal unit vectors $\mathbf{e}_{b}$ with $b=1,\,...,\,\mathcal{N}$.
+At each node $\mathbf{x}$ of such boundary, after the collision stage, each displacement stage derives from Eq. (\ref{eq:Def_Translation}) all the components of the distribution function $\bigl|\boldsymbol{f}\bigr\rangle$ except $f_{b}$.
+This accounts for the possible asymmetry of the equilibrium function since the collision stage has been performed.
 Imposing concentration $C_{0}$ is equivalent to update the unknown function

 For instance, assuming $b=1$ with a three-dimensional D3Q7 lattice at point $\mathbf{x}=(\ell_{1},\,x_{2},\,x_{3})^{T}$, the unknown distribution function{} $f_{1}$ is given by $f_{1}=C_{0}-\sum_{i\neq1}^{\mathcal{N}}f_{i}=C_{0}-f_{0}-f_{2}-f_{3}-f_{4}-f_{5}-f_{6}$.
 This method is also applied when the concentration $C_{0}$ varies with position and time (see Section \ref{sub:Validation_AS}).